-“I found refugees and saw a family who came with their house.
+I found refugees and saw a family who came with their house.
 Their roof was in a boat along with their essentials, and believe me, within two hours they had rebuilt their house.
 I was amazed how the family of five or six members, without any knowledge of engineering, built a house.
 So that is a positive story instead of people dying of diarrhoea or no food for several days.
 There is always the potential for stories which show power and struggle such as this family building the house.
-The focus of the pictures was on the muscles to communicate how powerful they are.”
+The focus of the pictures was on the muscles to communicate how powerful they are.

-Commissioned photographers are aware of the ethical protocols and regulation of the NGOs they work with and the types of images which would satisfy the aims of their communications projects.
+Commissioned photographers are aware of the ethical protocols and regulation of the NGOs they work with and the types of images that would satisfy the aims of their communications projects.
 Ahmed reveals the commonly understood silent guidelines that coexist with, and sometimes contradict, regulations:

-“ [most NGOs he has worked with] always say they want positive images of people and children being active, but if they were to only portray that, they wouldn’t have funding for the next project.
-It is always, positive, (read, our programmes work), ending on a negative (read, there is so much more to do), so we need funding.”
+[most NGOs he has worked with] always say they want positive images of people and children being active, but if they were to only portray that, they wouldn’t have funding for the next project.
+It is always positive (read, our programmes work), ending on a negative (read, there is so much more to do), so we need funding.

-The most obvious conflicts arise when demands are placed on photographers to capture conditions and situations which do not exist, which creates pressure to stage or reconstruct events in order to meet the demands of the assignment.
+The most obvious conflicts arise when demands are placed on photographers to capture conditions and situations that do not exist, which creates pressure to stage or reconstruct events to meet the demands of the assignment.
 This undermines the core concept of authenticity and the journalistic principles of accuracy in reporting, placing the photographer in an ethical dilemma.
-As Photographer Faisal explains:
+As photographer Faisal explains:

-“The main objective was to take footage and make it emotional.
+The main objective was to take footage and make it emotional.
 They [NGOs] need to collect money abroad and what they wanted to show was what was happening with the money.
-That was the objective for this assignment and I find the same objectives every time… to make the images emotional even if it is not real.
-The actual situation is often different from the official situation.”
+That was the objective for this assignment and I find the same objectives every time . . . to make the images emotional even if it is not real.
+The actual situation is often different from the official situation.

 He explained how he comes to terms with his decisions in these situations and admits that staging events is sometimes necessary to satisfy the client’s demands.

-“Sometimes I find it very complicated to make photographs, when what they want is not there.
+Sometimes I find it very complicated to make photographs, when what they want is not there.
 In one case they did not even start the project but they wanted the photographs.
 They got the funds a week previously but immediately had to show the project had started, so we had to construct the scene.
-In situations such as this I am confused…but if I am told it will be happening say, in one month, then I can accept the project request.”
+In situations such as this I am confused . . . but if I am told it will be happening say, in one month, then I can accept the project request.

-Staging and reconstructing events do not belong to the ethos of the documentary tradition nor are encouraged in NGO regulation.
+Staging and reconstructing events do not belong to the ethos of the documentary tradition nor are they encouraged in NGO regulations.
 However, on assignment the distinction between staging and guiding subjects can become blurred.
 The photographer is faced with the dilemma of interpreting the ethical boundary of how much to intervene in the situation to get more powerful or provocative images.
 This was explained on a photography assignment I participated in with senior photographer Ahmed.
 The situation involved an elderly man who had undergone surgeries leading to severe mental distress.
-His wife explained he had the tendency to wander and cause great worry for his family.
-He was sat on a bench with his foot chained to a tree, wearing a lungi – a sarong-like garment wrapped around the waist that extends to the ankle.
+His wife explained he had a tendency to wander and cause great worry for his family.
+He sat on a bench with his foot chained to a tree, wearing a lungi – a sarong-like garment wrapped around the waist that extends to the ankle.
 His wife made it clear that she wanted pictures taken and their story told.
 My field notes recorded what happened: